 DigiPlex’s data centre heat reuse system wins award

-Data centres are power-hungry beasts, not to mention hot working, which makes any initiatives to lessen these effects much lauded.
+Data Centers are power-hungry beasts, not to mention hot working, which makes any initiatives to lessen these effects much lauded.

 Earlier this month the 2018 Energy Awards took place in London to celebrate these solutions, with DigiPlex proud to bring home the Renewable Energy Technology of the Year award.

-DigiPlex topped the competitive category with its work to retrofit its data centre in Sweden to capture and reuse waste heat from the facility which will then be returned to the local community.
+DigiPlex topped the competitive category with its work to retrofit its data center in Sweden to capture and reuse waste heat from the facility which will then be returned to the local community.

 The end result?
 What would usually be wasted will now become heating for up to 10,000 homes in the area.